 Email automation refers to software or a process that automates the sending of targeted, action-triggered emails, based on a predefined set of rules or conditions.
 These triggers can be behavioural (i.e. visit of page) or time-sensitive.
 It is part of Marketing Automation, but applied specifically to emails.

-With email automation, you can target your contacts based on behavior, preferences, and previous sales.
+With email marketing automation software, you can target your contacts based on behavior, preferences, and previous sales.
 This kind of intel means you can welcome new subscribers, reach out to people who abandon their online shopping carts, and guide prospects through a nurture stream – automatically.

 Marketing automation works through the use of automation workflows that correspond to user information or actions.